,

 An introduction.

-In Banned Book Writing Prompts, a new series in Teachers & Writers Magazine, we aim to push back against the growing movement to censor what students can read and to show what happens when we enthusiastically embrace banned works rather than fear them.
+In Banned Book Writing Prompts, an ongoing series in Teachers & Writers Magazine, we aim to push back against the growing movement to censor what students can read and to show what happens when we enthusiastically embrace banned works rather than fear them.

-The series is being launched to coincide with the American Library Association’s Banned Books Week, which “celebrates the freedom to read and spotlights current and historical attempts to censor books in libraries and schools.”
+This series was launched in 2023 to coincide with the American Library Association’s Banned Books Week, which “celebrates the freedom to read and spotlights current and historical attempts to censor books in libraries and schools.”

-School districts in at least 32 states are now enacting bans on numerous titles.
+The most up-to-date accounting shows that school districts in at least 45 states have enacted bans on numerous titles in the last four years.
 According to the American Library Association, the number of attempted bans is the highest it has recorded since it began tracking this form of censorship 20 years ago.

 These bans are specifically targeting diverse stories.
 According to data collected by PEN America, the bans are disproportionately aimed at books that include LGBTQ+ characters and themes, books that feature people of color, books that address issues of race and racism, and books about sexuality and gender.
 This growing censorship campaign is also pushing for changes in law and policy that would make it easier to remove books from library shelves.